Kyle Alwood, 9, Charged With 5 Counts Of Murder After Allegedly Setting House Fire, Mom Says He’s No ‘Monster’

 The Suspect

-As it turns out, the suspect was a nine-year-old boy, now identified as Kyle Alwood.
+As it turns out, the suspect was a 9-year-old boy, now identified as Kyle Alwood.
 And in an exceptionally-rare case in the annals of juvenile crime, the lad was charged with five counts of murder.

-Katie Alwood, who was in the home when the fire started but managed to escape, says that her son is not a monster.
+Katie Alwood, who was in the home when the fire started but managed to escape, said that her son is not a monster.

 “Everyone is looking at him like he’s some kind of monster, but that’s not who he is,” she said.

-She also notes that the lad has been recently diagnosed with schizophrenia, ADHD, and bipolar disorder.
-She describes him as a loving son who deserves a second chance.
+She also noted that the boy has been recently diagnosed with schizophrenia, ADHD, and bipolar disorder.
+She described him as a loving son who deserves a second chance.

 Samantha Alwood, Kyle’s aunt, doesn’t see it that way.
-She wants the book thrown at him.

 “I think he should go somewhere until he’s legal age to go to juvie.
 Then I think he should go to juvie.
 And then from juvie to prison.
 Because at the end of the day, whether he meant to or not, he knew what fire did,” Samantha said.